-This course will help you answer those questions and includes assessment tools and planning tools to help you develop a very effective Agile Project Management approach that is very well-aligned with your business.
+This course will help you answer those questions.
+It also includes assessment tools and planning tools that are designed to help you develop a very effective Agile Project Management approach that is very well-aligned with your business.

 There are three potential audiences for this course:

-- Senior-level Executives – The first audience is senior-level executives who are interested in making their business more agile and want to develop a well-integrated approach to fit an Agile development process to their business
+The first audience is senior-level executives who want to make their business more agile.
+The course will help develop a well-integrated approach to fit an Agile development process to their business

-- Business Sponsors – The next audience is Business Sponsors of an Agile initiative who want to learn more about Agile Project Management in order to provide more effective leadership for the initiatives that they are responsible for
+The next audience is Business Sponsors of an Agile initiative who want to learn more about Agile Project Management.
+The course will help them prepare to provide more effective leadership for the initiatives that they are responsible for

 Why Is This Course Unique and Important?

-For many years, Agile has been treated as a development process but in recent years it has become apparent that the implementation of Agile as a well-integrated, enterprise-level business strategy is not well-understood.
+For many years, many people have treated Agile as a development process.
+However, in recent years it has become apparent that the implementation of Agile as a well-integrated, enterprise-level business strategy is not well-understood.

 A lot of the Agile training that exists today is very focused on implementing Agile as a development process and on the “mechanics” of how to do Scrum.
 There is a relatively weak focus on Agile from a business perspective.
-For example, when I got my CSPO (Certified Scrum Product Owner) certification more than five years ago, the course was heavily focused on the “mechanics” of how to do Scrum and didn’t really directly address the role of the Product Owner as a business decision-maker at all.
+For example, my own Certified Scrum Product Owner certification was heavily focused on the “mechanics” of how to do Scrum.
+It didn’t really directly address the role of the Product Owner as a business decision-maker at all.

-- This course is not a sales-pitch for Agile – it recognizes that there is not a binary and mutually-exclusive choice between “Agile” and “Waterfall” as many people seem to think and it objectively presents Agile and traditional plan-driven project management approaches as complementary to each other rather than competitive.
+This course is not a sales-pitch for Agile.
+It recognizes that there is not a binary and mutually-exclusive choice between “Agile” and “Waterfall” as many people seem to think.
+Instead, it objectively presents Agile and traditional plan-driven project management approaches as complementary to each other rather than competitive.

-- This course is not a superficial seminar on how to implement Agile.
-It is a very substantive, university-level course that is over four hours long that provides a very in-depth understanding of Agile from a business perspective
+This course is not a superficial seminar on how to implement Agile.
+It is a very substantive, university-level course that is over four hours long.
+It provides a very in-depth understanding of Agile from a business perspective

 This course is also designed to complement all of my Agile Project Management courses.
-The idea being that implementation of Agile at an enterprise-level requires a collaborative partnership between a business executive and a senior-level Agile Project Manager based on a mutual understanding of how an Agile approach might apply to their business.
+Implementation of Agile at an enterprise-level requires a collaborative partnership between a business executive and a senior-level Agile Project Manager.
+That relationship should be based on a mutual understanding of how an Agile approach might apply to their business.